yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/ss2.png)

 ### 6. Conclusion
-In this tutorial we have learn the complete lifecycle of Architecture modernization using Cloud Pak for Applications.
-We've seen how can we integrate codewind in our local development that helps in containerzing our microservices and deploy it to github , from there we integrate tekton that helps in CI/CD process that fetches all the changes done by the local development team.
+In this tutorial, we have learned the complete lifecycle of Architecture modernization using Cloud Pak for Applications.
+We've seen how can we integrate codewind in our local development that helps in containerizing  our microservices and deploy it to github , from there we integrate tekton that helps in CI/CD process that fetches all the changes done by the local development team.
 Both the microservices running successfully and independently on Openshift and now we can scale them depending on the workload.
-In the future we can integrate as many microservices as we want without effecting or shuting down the complete application.
+In the future, we can integrate as many microservices as we want without effecting or shutting down the complete application.